Information for private individuals - Pets

 - The animals are more than 6 months old.

-The official health certificate will be issued by veterinarians and endorsed by USDA.
+In the USA, the official health certificate will be issued by veterinarians and endorsed by the USDA.
 USDA endorsement is required for all certificates except those issued by military veterinarians for dogs, cats and ferrets.
+Please check the list of USDA Offices

-The official health certificate will be valid for 10 days, from the date of endorsement by USDA until the date of arrival at the EU point of entry.
+The official health certificate will be valid for 10 days, from the date of endorsement until the date of arrival at the EU point of entry.

 The certificate is also valid for the purpose of further movements within the EU for a total of 4 months from its date of issue or until the date of expiration of the rabies vaccination, whichever date is earlier.